Concepts

 Neha Bhuchar

 When it comes to Amazon PPC Advertising, ACoS is the most familiar, tracked, and optimized metric.
-However, TACoS has gained popularity in the recent past because of its real-time trackability.
-In this blog post, we will delve deep into the two key metrics and provide you with a complete guide to why, how, and when to use these metrics.
+However, TACoS has recently gained popularity because of its real-time trackability.
+In this blog post, we will delve deep into ACoS TACoS and provide you with a complete guide to why, how, and when to use these metrics.

 We will discuss the following:

-- Importance of ACoS and TACoS in Amazon PPC world
+• Importance of ACoS and TACoS in the Amazon PPC world

-- Things to consider before using either ACoS vs. TACoS
+• Things to consider before using ACoS vs TACoS

-To optimize Amazon PPC campaigns, it is essential to understand the nuances of the ACoS and TACoS metrics.
+Understanding the nuances of ACoS and TACoS is essential for optimising Amazon PPC campaigns.
 This section explains these metrics, their differences, and their significance in evaluating advertising efficiency and overall sales performance.

 ACoS